 - Ensure your post is of a good length.
 You don't want to go lower than 600 words, by should gun for 1000- 2000 words.

 - Interlink your posts.
 This is also great as it will drive more traffic to your other posts.

 - Link out to other related sources.

 8. Engage with Other Hubbers

-Getting traffic from search engine isn't the only way to get views to your hubs.
+Getting traffic from a search engine isn't the only way to get views to your hubs.
 You can also get free traffic by engaging with the posts of other hubbers.

 The first place to get started on this is on the homepage.
 Here, you will see new hubs published to topics you follow.
-What I usually do is read any hub that catches my interest and drop a comment.
+What I usually do is read any hub that catches my interest and drops a comment.
 Sometimes, I check the author out to see if he has any such similar topics and follow him if he does.